marcelofern/marcelofern.github.io/posts/cpp/if_vs_case_vs_map/index.md

 into a mapper to improve code clarity.

-So the idea here is to check whether or not the code is cleaner, and how much we pay in performance in order to have "cleaner" code.
+So the idea here is to check whether or not the code is cleaner, and how much we pay in performance in order to have "cleaner" (TBD) code.

 ## The example